 The Lasallian mission embodies the vision and innovative spirit of Saint John Baptist de La Salle, patron saint of all teachers and founder of the Brothers of the Christian Schools.
-Saint La Salle founded the mission in 17th France to provide a human and Christian education to the young, especially the poor.
+Saint La Salle founded the mission in 17th century France to provide a human and Christian education to the young, especially the poor.

 Today, the Lasallian mission is present in 80 countries around the world, with 4,000 De La Salle Christian Brothers (Institute of the Brothers of the Christian Schools) and 90,000 Lasallian Partners serving one million young people in 1,000 educational ministries.